Quantitative propagation of chaos for non-exchangeable diffusions via first-passage percolation: Main results

 \subsection{The first-passage percolation bound}

 In this section we describe our most general estimates on the relative entropies $H_t(v)$ and $H_{[t]}(v)$ defined in \eqref{def:entropies}.
-It is stated in Theorem \ref{th:CTMC} below in terms of what we call \emph{the percolation process} associated with the interaction matrix $\xi$.
-We will make use of the following quantities:
+It is stated in Proposition \ref{pr:CTMC} below in terms of what we call \emph{the percolation process} associated with the matrix $R \in \mathcal{R}$.
+Here and throughout, we denote